myltiplex1/SVRACS/README.md

 5. Streamlined Exit Process: The QR code is scanned at the exit to quickly verify vehicle details, making the process more efficient and secure.

 # Technologies Used
+1. NVIDIA Jetson Nano - For model deploymenr
+2. USB Camera - For live video capture
-1. YOLOv5s: For vehicle detection and license plate identification.
+3. YOLOv5s: For vehicle detection and license plate identification.
-2. ResNet50: For vehicle color recognition.
+4. ResNet50: For vehicle color recognition.
-3. Tesseract OCR: For reading license plate characters.
+5. Tesseract OCR: For reading license plate characters.
-4. Streamlit: To create a user-friendly QR code scanning interface.
+6. Streamlit: To create a user-friendly QR code scanning interface.
-5. QR Code Generation: For creating a secure, digital pass.
+7. QR Code Generation: For creating a secure, digital pass.
-6. Thermal Printer: To print the QR codes for the drivers.
+8. Thermal Printer: To print the QR codes for the drivers.

 # How to Use
 Image Inference: